danialgoodwin/ultimate-lang/README.md

 - Language config can either go at the top of a file, or in a .langconfig at the project root, or perhaps in a global config in ~/.config/lang/config?
 Meh to the last one bc hidden dependency and not in version control.

+- `loop` and `loopi` (to include index?) vs just include another param and it will exist automagically?
+But, what if looping through a map with key and value params already, or looping through a deconstructed Tuple3?
+Don't need to make the API bigger with `loopi`

 ## Resources